 Did you know more than 40% of push notification senders either belong to ecommerce or blogging sectors?
 Although push notifications act as a proven marketing strategy, only 8% of marketers use them in their sales funnel.

-The push notifications opt-in ratio is far higher on Android than iOS.
+The push notifications opt-in ratio is far higher on Android than on iOS.
 That's because Android users have to accept push notifications, while iOS users need to enable them to receive them on their devices.
 (Source).

 Push Notifications VS Other Marketing Channels